datacamp/viewflow/README.md

 ## Prepare your environment to run the tests

 ### Postgres
-Use docker compose to set up a PostgreSQL database locally (password: `passw0rd`):
+Use docker compose to set up a PostgreSQL database locally:

 ```bash
 docker-compose -f docker-compose-test.yml up